-The area where I live (Dallas/Fort Worth) is ranked in the top 10 largest metropolitan area in the United States and there are tackle and sporting good stores everywhere.
+The area where I live (Dallas/Fort Worth) is ranked in the top 10 largest metropolitan areas in the United States and there are tackle and sporting goods stores everywhere.

 Despite the presence of tackle and sporting goods stores it is still very difficult to find the catfish tackle items I need and when stores do have them they rarely have enough in stock to last me a week.

 Driving around in a Chevrolet 2500 truck that burns a ton of gas and wasting time in traffic adds to the expense of the tackle so I have found over the years that I am better off buying online in bulk and having these items shipped to me.